scotttrinh/angular-localForage/README.md

     $localForageProvider.setDriver('localStorageWrapper');
 }]);
 ```

 ## Unit tests

-To retrieve all things needed, first run
+Download the required libs :

 ```
 bower install
 npm install
 ```

-After, you just have to run :
+Then start the tests with :

 ```
-karma start
+npm test
 ```

-It will launch once Chrome and Firefox, edit karma.conf.js if you want to change something.
+It will launch Chrome and Firefox, edit karma.conf.js if you want to change something.